 The implementation issues associated with MS F&O and SAP S/4 HANA are fairly similar, with the only exception being that SAP has far more control over its channel than Microsoft.
 However, SAP S/4 HANA is also behind in its cloud capabilities compared to other competing solutions such as Oracle Fusion ERP or Microsoft F&O.

 SAP also does not make it clear whether you will be getting the legacy codebase or the new cloud-native codebase.
 They don’t provide clarity especially when you are purchasing SAP S/4 HANA.
-And finally, there is a perception, especially among the CFOs, that SAP is a solution to all their problems.
-And if SAP can’t meet their needs, none of the other companies should be able to do that either.
+And finally, there is a perception, especially among the CFOs, that SAP is a solution to all their problems (and if SAP can’t meet their needs, none of the other companies should be able to do that either.
+Heard this before?).
 For this reason, SAP S/4 HANA is often oversold.
-And it lands at number 5 on our list for the top 10 ERP most oversold in 2022.
+And it lands at number 5 on our list of the top 10 ERPs most oversold in 2023.

 Odoo is an excellent product for startups and technically savvy companies, such as eCommerce and Industry 4.0 system integrators.
-At this stage, you can get far more out-of-the-box (OOTB) functionality with Odoo compared to QuickBooks and without spending significant money with the implementation or consultants as the native product is relatively simpler and designed to work in the self-serve model, just like QuickBooks.
+At this stage, they can get far more out-of-the-box (OOTB) functionality with Odoo compared to QuickBooks (and without spending significant money on the implementation or consultants).
+Because the native product is relatively simpler and designed to work in the self-serve model — just like QuickBooks.